Aqua Teen Hunger Force: Aqua Teen Forever: Plantasm (2022)

-In a 2010 interview, staff members of Radical Axis stated that a sequel entitled Death Fighter was in production, and mentioned the possibility that the film might be made in 3-D. When asked if the film was designed for a theatrical release, a Radical Axis staff member responded yes, but stated: "We're not sure if we have a distributor yet", though this was then followed by the statement that "Adult Swim will never make another movie ever again".
+In a 2010 interview, staff members of Radical Axis stated that a sequel titled Death Fighter was in production, and mentioned the possibility that the film might be made in 3-D. When asked if the film was designed for a theatrical release, a Radical Axis staff member responded affirmatively, but stated: "We're not sure if we have a distributor yet", though this was then followed by the statement that "Adult Swim will never make another movie ever again".

 By 2014, the script for Death Fighter had been completed and approved; however, Willis indirectly stated that the project was scrapped, soon after announcing the show's cancellation.
 He later mentioned on Reddit that it would cost $3.4 million to produce, and expressed interest in doing a Kickstarter to fund it.
 A new film was confirmed to be in production in May 2021, no other details have been confirmed other than it will be a direct-to-video film.

 On May 12, 2021, Adult Swim confirmed the production of three new original films, including a new Aqua Teen Hunger Force film to make exclusive debuts on HBO Max following a physical/VOD release.

 On November 14, 2021, it was announced the film would be released in 2022.

 On May 18, 2022, it was revealed the film would be titled Aqua Teen Hunger Force: Plantasm.
 It was changed to Aqua Teen Forever: Plantasm.
 The film was released on Blu-ray, 4K Ultra HD and digital on November 8, 2022.

 Broadcast

 The pilot episode "Rabbot" originally aired on Cartoon Network on December 30, 2000, as part of a special preview of upcoming Adult Swim shows.
 Other shows in the preview block included Sealab 2021, The Brak Show, and Harvey Birdman, Attorney at Law.
 Aqua Teen Hunger Force later made its official debut on September 9, 2001, on Adult Swim, where the series has since aired exclusively, in the United States.
 The final episode "The Greatest Story Ever Told" made its television debut on August 30, 2015, after having been quietly released online four days earlier.

+A spin-off web series featuring Carl Brutananadilewski, Carl's Stone Cold Lock of the Century, was released from 2007 to 2016 on Adult Swim's website, where Carl commentates on upcoming football games.